jbmusso/grex/README.md

 // query().script === "g.V('name','marko').out"
 ```

-This is especially useful if you wish to gain direct access to the lower level/private methods of the `GremlinScript` class.
+Calling `query()` is especially useful if you wish to gain direct access to the lower level/private methods of the `GremlinScript` class.
+Unless debugging or trying to gain direct access to the raw script string, you shouldn't need to do this.

 This allows you to directly set the `GremlinScript.script` property with an arbitrary string of Gremlin/Groovy (for example, the content of a `.groovy` file).
 You can also set the `GremlinScript.params` map and manually attach custom bound parameters to your script.

-## API differences between Gremlin Groovy and Grex JavaScript
+## API differences between Gremlin Groovy and gRex JavaScript

 Grex tries to implement Gremlin (Groovy flavored) syntax as closely as possible.
 However, there are some notable differences.

 All JavaScript method calls require parentheses __()__, even if there are no arguments.
 Using JavaScript getters could mimic the API The generated Groovy code will also use parentheses (see [Method Notation vs. Property Notation](https://github.com/tinkerpop/gremlin/wiki/Gremlin-Groovy-Path-Optimizations#method-notation-vs-property-notation)).

-Here are several examples which illustrate the differences between Gremlin Groovy and Grex JavaScript.
+Here are several examples which illustrate the differences between Gremlin Groovy and gRex JavaScript.
 Note that Groovy generated strings are displayed first in the following examples.

 ### Support for multiple arguments or *Object* argument